 This is the first installment of our weekly segment on assistive devices.
 Every week, we will go into detail about a specific assistive device and all that you need to know before purchasing one.

 These are some common questions that you may be asking yourself if an elderly relative is suddenly in need of a wheelchair.
-There are two major factors that you should think about before buying a wheelchair, the comfort and the type of use.
+There are two major factors that you should think about before buying a wheelchair: comfort and the type of use.

 Regardless of how, why, or who is using the wheelchair, comfort is a number one concern.
 If your parent is going to be sitting in a wheelchair for 12 hours a day, the wheelchair should be comfortable.
 There’s nothing worse than a wheelchair that causes sores.
-Make sure that the seat fits to the user’s body size and type.
-Custom seats are the best option when purchasing a wheelchair.
+Make sure you buy wheelchair seats that fit to the user’s body size and type.
+Custom seats are the best option when buying a wheelchair.
 Companies like Aspen Seating and Sunrise Medical provide custom services to create the most comfortable seats.

 Type of Use